Monday, July 30, 2012

 My first attempt to catch the new cable car was foiled in 2007 when the service was suspended for six months shortly before I arrived in Hong Kong on business.
 Service had been suspended in June after an empty car fell from the cable during an annual brake test.
 In 2008, intent on catching the cable car, Garry and I scheduled a quick 12-hour Hong Kong stopover while en route to Australia.
 However, our plans were foiled once again by Tropical Storm Kammuri as it swept through the area on August 4.

 I’m pleased to report that I finally made it to Po Lin Monastery in June this year.
 While returning from work in Beijing I found myself with a few hours to spare in Hong Kong.
-The weather was sunny and the air quality, remarkably clear.
+The weather was sunny and the air quality was remarkably free of haze.
 I decided to chance it one last time.
 I’m glad I did.
 I arrived in Tung Chung to find the cable car operating, with only a short queue waiting to board.
-Even better, it’s begun operating glass-bottom cabins, called Crystal Cabins, that offer a stomach churning view of the ground below.
-Naturally I purchase a ticket for one of these cabins.
+Even better, it’s begun operating glass-bottom cabins, called Crystal Cabins, that offer a stomach-churning view of the ground below.
+Naturally, I purchase a ticket for one of these cabins.

-I can honestly say the ride was worth every penny.
-The cable glides over picturesque Tung Chung Bay, up the steep slopes of Lantau North Country Park before descending a over cascading waterfall to the Ngong Ping terminal.
+I can honestly say that the ride was worth every penny.
+The cable glides over picturesque Tung Chung Bay, up the steep slopes of Lantau North Country Park before descending over cascading waterfall to the Ngong Ping terminal.
 The views were spectacular.
-From the cable’s summit you’re treated to unrivaled views of the airport, the Pearl Delta and Tian Tan Buddha, boldly silhouetted against the skyline.
+From the cable’s summit, you’re treated to unrivalled views of the airport, the Pearl Delta and Tian Tan Buddha, boldly silhouetted against the skyline.

-The Buddha’s right hand is raised, in a gesture associated with removal of affliction.
-His left hand rests on his lap in the position of dhana, or contemplative meditation.
+The Buddha’s right hand is raised, in a gesture associated with removing affliction.
+His left-hand rests on his lap in the position of dhana, or contemplative meditation.
 Curiously the statue faces north.
 All other great Buddha statues elsewhere face south.
-A southern aspect symbolizes his historic resolve to resist young maidens sent to tempt him, thereby gain supreme enlightenment.
+A southern aspect symbolizes his historic resolve to resist young maidens sent to tempt him, thereby gaining supreme enlightenment.

 The day’s only disappointment was Ngong Ping village, a rather crass commercial mall built between the cable car station and the monastery’s main entrance.
-The cable car offers a package tour that includes tickets to two attractions in the village.
-I tried a short interactive film about the life of Buddha, but passed on a Monkey movie clearly designed to appeal to children.
+The mall also offers a selection of tourist attractions.
+The cable car offers a package deal that lets you add two attractions to your ticket.
+I tried a short interactive film about the life of Buddha but passed on a Monkey movie clearly designed to appeal to children.